 Wake up early, put on music, eat breakfast and finish up cooking.
-Don’t stress yourself out and try and make everything in advance.
+Don’t stress yourself out and try to make everything in advance and freeze.
 Just cook what you need for the first day(s) of chag.
 You will have time to do the rest!

 Set the table in your sukkah (if you can, or at least have everything organized and ready to go out, including candles for lighting, honey for challah, all tableware, kiddush cup, glasses.
 Make sure the Shabbat timers are done for the sukkah lights.